ACES$ Alabama caregiver hugging a teen boy with developmental disabilities

 An instructor with a student in the TSC vocational workshop

-As the only facility of its kind in the area — serving 15+ districts from 3 counties in NEPA region — MyCIL’s Transitional Skills Center offers young adults with disabilities the training and support they need to achieve their individual independent living goals.
+As the only facility of its kind in the area — serving over 20 districts from 4 counties in the Northeastern PA region — MyCIL’s Transitional Skills Center offers young adults with disabilities the training and support they need to achieve their individual independent living goals.
 Moreover, they have the unique opportunity to form lasting friendships with peers from across the region.

 In our simulated life settings, our students develop practical skills.
 They progress through a series of activities designed for their abilities and goals.